Kimberley Ebb

 Kimberley Ebb (born 6 April 1987) is an Australian rules footballer who played for the Western Bulldogs in the AFL Women's (AFLW).
-Ebb was drafted by the Western Bulldogs with their fifth selection and thirty-seventh overall in the 2016 AFL Women's draft.
+Ebb was drafted by the Western Bulldogs with their fifth selection, and was thirty-seventh overall in the 2016 AFL Women's draft.
 She made her debut in the fourteen point loss to at VU Whitten Oval in round three of the 2017 season.
 She played four matches in her debut season.
 She was delisted by the Western Bulldogs at the end of the 2018 season.